Batak: Traditional Batak medicine

 The datu or guru consulted the pustaha when presented with a difficult problem, and in time this became in itself a ritual.
 When missionaries began to discourage traditional healing and augury the Bible may have been adopted by some gurus in place of the pustaha.

 Among the most important healing ceremonies performed in Toba and Karo communities is that of recalling the jinujung, or personal guardian spirit.
 According to Toba and Karo cosmology, each person receives a jinujung in childhood or at puberty and they keep it for life unless they are unfortunate enough to lose it, in which case they will fall ill.
 In order to call the jinujung back, a female guru (guru sibaso in Karo) goes into a trance and the jinujung will enter into her and speak through her mouth.
 At this time the sick person or the family can negotiate ritual payment to entice it to return.

-Traditional healers are not powerful enough to cure illness due to the loss of a person's tendi (this falls under the jurisdiction of the datuk), however they do play a role in communicating with begu and influencing their behavior.
+Traditional healers are not powerful enough to cure illness due to the loss of a person's tendi (this falls under the jurisdiction of the datuk); however, they do play a role in communicating with begu and influencing their behavior.

 Religions

 Christianity

 At the time of Marco Polo's visit in 1292 the people were described as "wild idolaters" who had not been influenced by outside religions, however by Ibn Battuta's visit in 1345 Arab traders had established river-ports along the northern coasts of Sumatra and Sultan Al-Malik Al-Dhahir had recently converted to Islam.

 Sir Stamford Raffles perceived the Batak lands as a buffer between the Islamic Aceh and Minang kingdoms, and encouraged Christian missionary work to preserve this.
 This policy was continued by the Dutch, who deemed the non-Muslim lands the 'Bataklanden'.

 In 1824 two British Baptist missionaries, Richard Burton and Nathaniel Ward, set off on foot from Sibolga and traveled through the Batak lands.
 After three days' journey they reached the high valley of Silindung and spent about two weeks in the Batak region.
 Considering the shortness of their stay their account reveals very intensive first-hand observation.
-This was followed in 1834 by Henry Lyman (missionary) and Samuel Munson from the American Board of Commissioners for Foreign Missions who met with a more hostile reception.
+This was followed in 1834 by Henry Lyman and Samuel Munson from the American Board of Commissioners for Foreign Missions who met with a more hostile reception.
 According to Ida Pfeiffer: